shir994/HTCondor_scripts/README.md

-Basic scripts to submit jobs to CERN batch system
+Basic scripts to submit jobs to CERN batch system.
+If you will modify scripts, remember, that HTCondor Docker universe **DOES NOT** work with `/afs`, only `/eos`.

 How to: